sca-research/uELMO/README.md

 **FOR ORIGINAL uelmo, please see: https://github.com/sca-research/uELMO_Origin **

 ## License
-This program is released under license AGPLv3+.
+This program is released under license MIT.

 Get a summary of this license
 [here at choosealicense.com](https://choosealicense.com/licenses/mit/)